Beginner’s Trading Guides

 Learn about the different types of price charts – line, bar and candlesticks – to better understand the information represented in this form.
 Assess market conditions such as buying/selling pressure, highs and lows of the price during the given time frame directly by analysing the graphs.
 Get to know important graphical analysis patterns and their meaning to become a better trader.

 Friedberg Direct provides its clients with a range of trading platforms, proprietary and third party.
 Read the review and features of the available trading platforms in order to choose the best forex trading platform for your needs.
 Compare the industry standard Metatrader 4 vs. other platforms available at Friedberg Direct.
-Learn the features of other manual and automated trading solutions available to our clients, including ZuluTrade, Duplitrade, AvaOptions, etc.
+Learn the features of other trading solutions available to our clients, including AvaOptions and many others.

 In this section we go a little deeper into how different currencies interact together in currency pairs – the basis of forex trading.
 You’ll also learn about the difference between major, minor and exotic currency pairs.